crate/reveal-crate/slides/content.md

-# Azure Discovery

-## Silvano wants Crate to use the Azure discovery in order to be compliant with the Azure way of doing things.
+# sys.nodes query resiliency

+## Justin wants to know which node hangs when such a node prevents sys queries and therefore the admin ui from working.

+as we've also discovered with our azure 1001 node effort a single stuck nodes lets the sys.nodes queries wait forever

   * No Azure dependencies in core distribution.